Yoga Therapy Programs:

 The Advance Program certifies you as a C-IAYT.
 It demonstrates your capacity to work with clients with a more thorough knowledge base.
 The Advanced Program is currently the highest level of education for practicing yoga therapy.

-The first level (Foundations Program) is our online program, three-weekend retreats, and live sessions.
+The first level (Foundations Program) is our online program, three retreats, and live sessions.
 This allows you to use the BDYT Yoga Therapist Certification.
-It isn’t seen as “hours” but might be in the 250-hour range.
+It isn’t seen as “hours” but by deduction of the Advanced Program hours lands in the 160-hour range.
 You can start confidently seeing private clients using this credential and putting your knowledge to work.

-Our second level is our Advanced Program – 500 residential hours in Claverack, NY plus the online course and mentored practicum.
+Our second level is our 850 Hour Advanced Program – That includes 500 residential hours in Claverack, NY, a 215 hour mentored practicum, and the Foundations Program.

 One popular question our applicants ask is whether to take a 500-hour RYT (advanced teacher training) or seek IAYT yoga therapy certification.
 Click here to read our response.